kotexio/KoTeX/README.md

 # KoTeX
 KoTeX stands for Kotlin DSL for LaTeX.
 This started as a research project.
-It reflects the authors' interest in how to create beautiful scientific documents and presentations using strongly typed modern general-purpose programming languages.
+It reflects the authors' interest in how to create beautiful scientific documents and presentations using a strongly typed modern general-purpose programming language.

 The main idea behind this work is called a [type-safe builder](https://kotlinlang.org/docs/reference/type-safe-builders.html), which is considered one of the most powerful Kotlin features.